How Do You Use Neem Oil On Houseplants?

 Once you confirm the tested leaf hasn’t had a reaction, you can begin to treat the entire plant.

-Spray every single leaf thoroughly, getting the tops, bottoms, and any crevasses where it connects to the main stem.
+Spray every single leaf thoroughly, getting the tops, bottoms, and crevasses where it connects to the main stem.

 When you spot a bug, douse it.